varjolab/ProteoGyver/README.md

 ```
 #### Build the Docker images and run the PG updater
 These commands may need sudo depending on the system.
 PG updater is used to generate a database.
-Due to possible licensing issues in the future, a production ready database is not provided.
 A small test database is provided, and that works well with the example files that can be downloaded from the PG interface.
+The test database contains scrambled data, and is thus not recommended as a base for a production database.
+Proper database should be built before real use.

 Build the main docker image.
 This can take up to an hour, mostly due to R requirements being built.
 Removing the need to compile so much is on the TODO list.
 ```